Ebor Falls Facts

 Ebor Falls Physical Description

-Firstly, it must be pointed out that the magnificent Ebor Falls qualifies as what experts call a two-tiered waterfall.
-Although not uncommon in this respect, the site remains stunning.
-In total, the the two tiers combined drop a measured distance of roughly 377 ft (115 m).
-However, the lower tier sits about 2,000 ft (600 m) downriver from the point at which the upper tier plunges.
+In total, the two tiers possess highly repsectable measurements.
+That’s because, combined, they drop a measured distance of roughly 377 ft (115 m).
+The lower tier, though, sits about 2,000 ft (600 m) downriver from the point at which the upper tier plunges.

 Ebor Falls Location and Underlying Geology